Recycling in New Brunswick

 New Brunswick’s recycling system will transition to a new model where it is 100% funded and operated by producers – those that sell packaging and paper products to residents.
 Circular Materials is the not-for-profit organization responsible for the system and representing producers to ensure they meet their obligations under the new framework.
 You won’t notice any difference to your daily routine and you’ll still be able to recycle exactly the same materials as before.
 However, under the new system, producers are now financially responsible and accountable for managing the waste associated with their packaging and paper products.

-Historically, New Brunswick’s recycling programs were operated by regional service commissions, municipalities and First Nations communities.
+Historically, New Brunswick’s recycling programs were operated by Regional Service Commissions, entities, and First Nations communities.
 Now, under the Designated Materials Regulation – Clean Environment Act, New Brunswick is transitioning to a new model where producers – the organizations that produce the packaging and paper products – will be responsible for operating and funding the program.

 Circular Materials is collaborating with a network of redemption centres across New Brunswick to provide a convenient way to recycle these materials.
-You can drop off glass, polystyrene, beverage cardboard and flexible plastics at a participating redemption centre near you.
+You can drop off glass, white polystyrene foam, beverage cardboard, and flexible plastics at a participating redemption centre near you.
 Find a location and learn more here.

 EPR is a framework in which brand owners – the businesses that supply packaging and paper to residents – are responsible for managing the end-of-life management of these materials.
 EPR enables innovation, operational efficiencies, increased standard levels, and access to materials.
 It is recognized as one of the most effective mechanisms to improve recycling rates.